 The function of purchasing is to serve the educational program by providing the necessary supplies, equipment, and services.

 The acquisition of supplies, equipment, and services will be centralized in the business office,

 Read More: DJ – Purchasing

 Petty cash funds may be established for schools, the SAU office, and special programs when they will expedite the purchase of minor items and/or provide immediate payment for minor services.

 Read More: DJC – Petty Cash Accounts

 All contracts for, and purchases of supplies, materials, equipment, and contractual services in the amount of $15,000 or more, shall be based, when feasible, on at least three competitive bids.
-All purchases less than $15,000 in amount may be made in the open market but shall, when possible and reasonable, be based on at least three competitive quotations or prices.

 Read More: DJE – Bidding Requirements